 Amanda is an elected Councillor for Blackheath, London, and is Cabinet Member for Finance and Resources at Lewisham Borough Council.
 She has extensive experience in the political sphere, combining public service with community engagement and management expertise.
 As a member of the political executive in Lewisham, she provides leadership, strategic advice and policy development.

 Amanda is also a Trustee of Age Exchange, the reminiscence arts charity that specialises in working with sufferers of Dementia and their careers.

-Jay Muthu is the Executive Director of Employee Experience.
-In his role, he leads Talent Acquisition, Future Careers, Talent Management, Inclusion, Performance Management, Leadership Development Employee Engagement & Well Being.
-Jay is also the HR Director for the digital function in Virgin Media.
-Prior to Virgin Media, Jay has worked at Monster.com, Thomson Reuters and VMware.
+Jay Muthu is the Group Director of People and Organization Capability at Entain Group.
+In his role, he leads Talent Acquisition, Organisation Development, Culture, Talent Management, Diversity & Inclusion, Performance Management, Learning & Development Leadership Development, Employee Engagement.
+Prior to Entain Group Jay has worked at Virgin Media, Monster.com, Thomson Reuters and VMware.

 Originally from India, Jay has lived in London for the past 7 years.
 He is a lifetime wheelchair user having had polio as an infant and believes that positive role modelling is essential to break stereotypes and preconceived notions.